erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/grid_search/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Grid Search is used in production systems
+- **Enterprise Applications**: Grid Search is employed in production systems
-- **Performance Optimization**: Applied to improve structure efficiency
+- **Capability Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Grid Search is the best solution for all problems" ✓ **CORRECT**: Grid Search has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Grid Search is the best solution for all problems" ✓ **CORRECT**: Grid Search has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Grid Search is too complex to understand" ✓ **CORRECT**: Grid Search can be understood by breaking it down into smaller steps